-Dashboards provide real-time visibility into data, enabling you to monitor and proactively manage outcomes.
+Real-time visibility is a requirement Dashboards provide real-time visibility into data.
+They enable you to monitor and proactively manage outcomes.
 Program managers may look at metrics related to programs, locations, and budgets; grant managers may monitor grant renewals, new awards, and funding pipelines.

-Conclusion: making a difference

-Take the first step.
-Define the key metrics that best measure what is most important to your mission.
-Don't get bogged down with tactical issues such as "Who will measure what-and when?"
-The subsequent details and processes follow naturally-especially when you use a modern financial system to make it easy.
+Conclusion: making a difference Take the first step: define the key metrics that best measure what is most important to your mission.
+Don't get bogged down with tactical issues such as "Who will measure what - and when?"
+The subsequent details and processes follow naturally - especially when you use a modern financial system to make it easy.
 Take advantage of external resources to get up to speed quickly.
 You may have too few or too many metrics, but consistent progress brings success.
-Balance your approach with metrics that reflect the complete picture of your organization's health and impact.
+Balance your approach with measures that reflect the complete picture of your organisation's health and impact.
 Measuring and reporting outcomes will require extra effort.
-But doing so brings immediate and long-term benefits to the organization as well as its funders and constituents.
+But doing so brings immediate and long-term benefits to the organisation as well as its funders and constituents.